tlocke/maths/README.md

 Building the website
 ====================

-Building the website, pdf and epub books requires a LaTeX distribution to be installed.
+Building the website, pdf and epub books requires a tex4ht to be installed.
 On Ubuntu this can be done with:

-`sudo apt-get install texlive tex4ht`
+`sudo apt-get install tex4ht`

-To create the `.dvi` file type:

-`latex maths.tex`

-To view the DVI file, do:

-`xdvi maths.dvi`

-To create the HTML, `cd` to the `html` directory and type:
+To create the HTML type:

-`htlatex maths.tex`
+`htlatex index.tex`

 Useful Links